top of page

 Client: New Museum

-The B3 [Brooklyn Bridge Biodiversity Park] re-appropriates the underside infrastructural space of the bridge – transforming it from a vacant to a civic venue.
+The B3 [Brooklyn Bridge Biodiversity Park] re-appropriates the underside infrastructural space of the bridge – transforming it from a vacant lot to a civic venue.

-Urban ecological habitation and outdoor rock climbing are synthesized with rappelling, belaying, bouldering, and traversing, situated amongst green walls and nesting sites.
-The project designed in collaboration with Method Design was published in By The City / For The City: An Atlas of Possibility for the Future of New York for the Institute of Urban Design and Urban Design Week 2011.
+B3 was published in By The City / For The City: An Atlas of Possibility for the Future of New York for the Institute of Urban Design and Urban Design Week 2011.

 bottom of page